wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_getnettotals.md

 ---
-title: btg:getnettotals \[POST\] {disallowed}
+title: btg:getnettotals  {disallowed} - Bitcoin Gold
-description: Returns information about network traffic, including bytes in, bytesout, and current time.
+description: Example code for the btg:getnettotals  {disallowed} json-rpc method. Сomplete guide on how to use btg:getnettotals  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters